gabriel-ing/Quickstarts/VectorSearch/VectorSearch.md

 ```
 (('A cup of coffee in the morning helps me focus better at work.',),)
 ```
 As one might expect, the sentence most similar to a query about Green tea is one about coffee.
-So there we have it, a simple vector search set-up, performed with InterSystems IRIS.
+So there we have it, a simple vector search set-up, performed with InterSystems IRIS!